Obsessive Compulsive Disorder

 - Washing to avoid ‘perceived’ contamination

-- Avoiding coming in contact with or touching ‘contaminated’ people
+- Avoiding coming in contact or touching ‘contaminated’ people

 - Counting or reciting for reassurance

-- Repeated requests for reassurance from others & engaging others in checking.
-May include lying to others about extent of compulsion.
+- Repeated requests for reassurance from other and engaging in checking.
+May include lying to others about extent of compulsion

 - Arranging things excessively